ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 }
 ```

 Here, `modify()` changes its local version of `x`, but the original variable in `main()` stays at 5.
-The copy disappears as soon as `modify()` returns, leaving `main()`’s data untouched.
+The copy disappears as soon as `modify()` returns, leaving `main()`'s data untouched.

 If you do want to change the original variable inside a function, you must pass a reference to it rather than a copy.
 In C, that reference takes the form of a pointer, which lets the function work directly with the original data in memory.
-Don’t worry if pointers sound mysterious, we’ll cover them thoroughly in the next section.
+Don't worry if pointers sound mysterious, we'll cover them thoroughly in the next section.

 ### A Real Example from FreeBSD 14.3

 This concept shows up in production kernel code all the time.
 Let's see a real function from 'sys/net/if.c' in FreeBSD 14.3 that removes an interface from a group (this function is located between lines 1470 and 1512).
 Pay special attention to the **parameters** at the top: `ifp`, `ifgl`, and `groupname`.
 Each is a  **copy** of the value that the caller passed in.
-They’re local to this function call, even though they **refer to** shared kernel objects.
+They're local to this function call, even though they **refer to** shared kernel objects.

-In the listing below, I’ve added extra comments so you can see exactly what’s happening at each step.
+In the listing below, I've added extra comments so you can see exactly what's happening at each step.

 Notice how these parameters are local copies, even though they hold pointers to shared kernel data.